tscharke/mentor-playground/src/hooks/useReducer/UseReducer.md

 The result of this `useReducer`-Hook also follows a pattern which is already known from the `useState`-Hook.
 It returns an array with the following two values:

-1. The (current/initial) `state` produced/returned by the [Reducer](#reducer) and can be any TypeScript object/array/primitiv.
+1. The (current/initial) `state` produced/returned by the [Reducer](#reducer) and can be any object/array/primitiv.
-2. A function with which we can stimulate a reducer to change the state.<br/> Or better saying `dispatch`'ing Actions to the Reducer.
+2. A function with which we can stimulate a Reducer to change the state.<br/> Or better saying: `dispatch`'ing Actions to the Reducer.

 Like most other React-Hooks, this one uses the pattern of returning the two values as an array.
 This leads to a consistent readability and usage.